 - Panic level: 8999 Memory Reference Code: (Sandybridge and newer).
 This is code that runs on the CPU and initializes RAM.
 Can be reverse engineered with enough persistence, but not done so far.
 The "Memory Reference Code", initializes memory and USB power states (other functions are yet unknown).
 It is provided by Google, and is wrapper for Intel PEI modules.

 - Panic level: medium VGA BIOS: Runs on the CPU.
 Unless you can live with staying in the dark until Linux takes over, you'll need this.
-Luckily there's work in progress to replace it with open source code.
+Luckily there's work in progress to replace it with open source code on many systems (some systems already have a free replacement. 'native graphics initialization').
 Until then you can at least somehow contain it by emulation (see YABEL).

 - Panic level: small CPU microcode: Intel provides this as redistributable binary, the format is partially reverse engineered, it's covered by a 2048b RSA signature.
 Unlikely that it can be replaced.
 Depending on the CPU (incl. its stepping) it might be possible to get by without it.
 Check http://inertiawar.com/microcode/ for details.